ethericlabs/ethericlabs.github.io/amazon-web-services/bedrock/getting-started.md

 # 1 Amazon Web Services

-Assuming you only have a root user account, set up a new user with appropriate permissions
+Assuming you only have a root user account, set up a new user group and user with appropriate permissions

 ## 1.1 Create an AWS user group

-Log in as the root user in one of the regions recommended by the AWS workshop
+Log in as the AWS `root` user in one of the regions recommended by the AWS workshop

+- US-East-1 (North Virginia)
+- US-West-2 (Oregon)

+IAM > Groups

 - https://us-east-1.console.aws.amazon.com/iam/home?region=us-east-1#/groups